minhhoang1996/android_with_python/README.md

 This application provides a simple GUI and is easy to use for old people, these people cannot connect to Bluetooth and play music by themselves.

 Development environment:
-cml# python3 -m venv .venv
+- python3 -m venv .venv
-cml# source ./.venv/bin/activate
+- source ./.venv/bin/activate
-cml# python -m pip install kivy
+- python -m pip install kivy

 Refer:
 - https://kivy.org/doc/stable/api-kivy.uix.label.html